The tents at Mdonya Old River Camp are set wide apart under shady acacias.

 Solo Travel: For a traditional African safari experience, include Ruaha’s Mdonya Old River Camp in your solo safari holiday.
 Single travellers will love this friendly, rustic camp for its shared game activities, communal dining and notably low single supplements.See more ideas for Solo Travel in Tanzania

-Birdwatching: Ruaha's unique position at the centre of Tanzania, north of Selous but south of most of Tanzania's other parks, gives it an interested cross section of birds; a fascinating park for the bird-watcher.See more ideas for Birdwatching in Tanzania
+Birdwatching: Ruaha's position at the centre of Tanzania, north of Selous but south of most of Tanzania's other parks, gives it an interested cross section of birds; a fascinating park for birdwatching in Tanzania.See more ideas for Birdwatching in Tanzania

 Wildlife safaris: You';ll find all of the usual big game species in Ruaha, including elephant, large herds of buffalo, giraffe, wildebeest, zebra, lion, leopard, particularly good cheetah and even wild dog.
 Ruaha also has a few species associated with the parks further north, including Grant's gazelle and lesser kudu; it's an excellent park for wildlife.See more ideas for Wildlife safaris in Tanzania